BenjaminShinar/Books-Resources/Effective CPP/Effective CPP.md

 Can also be nested dependant names.
 In the example, iter is a nested dependent type name. (suppose we pass it a std::vector<int>, then it’s type is std::vector<int>::const_iterator).
 The other variable, value, is not dependent, it’s just an int.

-We think Iter is going to be a pointer, but this isn’t always the case, maybe we pass to the template a type that happens to have a static member called const_itertaor (not a nested class), another weird thing:
+We think Iter is going to be a pointer, but this isn’t always the case, maybe we pass to the template a type that happens to have a static member called const_iterator (not a nested class), another weird thing:

 We think we are declaring a variable x from the nested class.
 But maybe c::const_iterator is a static member and x is global variable?
 Then our code will actually be a multiplication expression!